About the Centre for Targeted Protein Degradation (CeTPD)

-We are seeking a highly motivated scientist with research experience in cell and molecular biology to join a multi-disciplinary drug discovery team based in a new Centre for Targeted Protein Degradation (CeTPD) within Dundee’s School of Life Sciences.
+We are seeking a highly motivated scientist with research experience in cell biology to join a multi-disciplinary drug discovery team within our expanding Centre based at the University of Dundee.
 The team is engaged in an exciting collaboration on proteolysis-targeting chimeras (PROTAC) drug discovery between the laboratories of Professor Alessio Ciulli (http://www.lifesci.dundee.ac.uk/groups/alessio-ciulli) and Boehringer Ingelheim.
-Our mission is to discover novel small-molecule degraders to treat cancer.
+Our mission is to discover novel small-molecule degraders to treat cancer and other human diseases with serious unmet medical needs.
 The scientist will be expected to boost the cellular and molecular biology capabilities of the team, helping to address high profile drug targets to accelerate translation of research in this field.

 - Develop innovative cell-based assays to interrogate the cellular activity of novel compounds.

 - Use state-of-the-art techniques to generate cancer cell models to enable compound evaluation.

 - Work with medicinal chemists, biologists and structural biophysicists to generate and apply your ideas.

 - Lead technical discussions with project members in Dundee and at Boehringer Ingelheim.

 - Develop team science across the collaboration, enabling breakthroughs with colleagues at across organisations.

 - Present findings to the collaboration team and externally at international conferences.

 - Stay current with scientific literature in the rapidly growing PROTAC field.